-Libsyn is one of the biggest names in podcast hosting.
+Libsyn (affiliate) is one of the biggest names in podcast hosting.
 WordPress is one of the biggest names in websites.

 Put them together and what have you got?
 A great combination of experience, efficiency, and effectiveness in getting your podcast audio out to the world.

 But most of you know that.

 Most podcasters who host their media files on Libsyn upload their file, add the title and description fields, and then publish the episode, grab the link, and insert it into their WordPress site.

 That’s great.
 It works great.
 No problems.

 However, if you’re doing it that way you might have noticed that you’re essentially posting your content twice – once to Libsyn, then you copy the download link and paste it in on your WordPress site along with another copy of your show notes or blog post?

 As I said, that’s great.
 It works great.
 No problems.

 But what would it do for your workflow if I told you about a way you could publish once on Libsyn, and not even have to touch your WordPress site – and the content would publish there automatically?